33rd Annual Meeting Schedule

 1045 – 1115 - The Opioid Paradox, Evan Kharasch, MD, PhD, Professor, Department of Anesthesiology, Duke University, Durham, NC, USA

-1115 – 1145 - The SKOAP Study: A Large National Study of Treatments for Knee Pain Involving Veterans, Active Military, and the General Public, Carina Jackman, MD, Quality Improvement Officer, Division of Pain and Department of Anesthesiology Quality Improvement Council, University of Utah School of Medicine, Salt Lake City, UT, USA
+1115 – 1145 - The SKOAP Study: A HEAL Initiative Trial Seeking to Improve Outcomes in Knee Osteoarthritis Pain, Carina Jackman, MD: Site PI SKOAP Study, University of Utah School of Medicine; Quality Improvement Officer, Division of Pain, Associate Professor, Department of Anesthesiology, University of Utah School of Medicine, Salt Lake City, UT, USA

 Carrying on What Dr. Naguib Started: Chemotherapy Induced Peripheral Neuropathy